expyriment/expyriment-stash/README.md

 Welcome to the Expyriment stash!
 ================================

-This is a place for Expyriment plugins (extras), example, tools and user-provided content.
+This is a place for Expyriment examples, plugins (extras) and tools.

-Want to share your own files?
+Want to contribute content?
 Please feel free to open a pull request!